How to Create a Brand Identity System That Works

 It is an alternative version of the first logo that can fit into different surroundings.

-It can have different colours, position, text, or any other detail.
+It can have different colours, positions, text, or any other detail.

 However, it should not confuse your buyers, and it must be evident that it is just the alternative model of the same old logo – just like on this Nike example below: